furioness/reflex-arena-srv-docker/README.md

 ## Possible future improvements
 - switch to native Linux build
 - use an event-based approach for
-  - rulesets: there must be some way to subscribe and keep listening for GitHub events
   - replays: there are tons of ionotify libs to listen for files, so the compressing and cleaning up can start right after the replay is completed
 - better compression: if stacking replays of the same maps, it must yield significantly better compression, as a significant portion of a replay is an embedded map itself
-- local rulesets: an option to use local rulesets
 - sanitized rulesets: there is a possibility that things like `sv_refpassword` can be included in it - need to sanitize
 - all the shenanigans with Docker: use Incus instead, and merge things
 - add/remove instances: some script to simplify things, that won't require manual edit of configs